J-Bockhofer/csvenum/README.md

 This file could provide users with a convenient means to append their own data.

-## Usage
+# Usage

-Since this crate is meant to be a tool for speeding up development, it is available as a `cargo install`.
+Since this crate is meant to be a tool for speeding up Rust development, it is available as a `cargo install`.

 ```console
 cargo install csvenum
 ```

 After installing, create a table like this in a `.csv`: